 Your whole body—including your brain—uses carbs, including sugar, as its main fuel source.
 So when blood sugar drops after a high-sugar meal, that can result in brain fog.
 "When your blood sugar drops, your energy is dropping, so your ability to stay focused and alert can drop too," says Zeitlin.
 Swapping the cookie for an apple with a tablespoon of natural peanut butter will give you sustained energy to face down a 3 p.m. slump.

-Salty foods are known for causing bloat, but foods high in sugar can also cause your tummy to bulge and become what’s called a “soda belly.”
+Salty foods are known for causing bloat, but foods high in sugar can also cause your tummy to bulge.
 But once you take control of your sweet cravings, you can kiss the bloat goodbye.
-It’s also important to note that if you have a sensitivity to sugars such as fructose (sugar in fruit) and lactose (in dairy), your belly might experience bloating and other common IBS symptoms.
+It's also important to note that if you have a sensitivity to sugars such as fructose (sugar in fruit) and lactose (in dairy), your belly might experience bloating and other common IBS symptoms.

-Research in the Zero Sugar Diet found a link between refined sugar and age-related muscle loss due to sugar inhibiting the body’s ability to synthesize protein into muscle.
-Once you start to curb your sweet cravings and limit your consumption of sugar, you’ll start to see a difference in your workouts and feel stronger.
+Researchers found a link between refined sugar and age-related muscle loss due to sugar inhibiting the body's ability to synthesize protein into muscle.
+Additionally, an animal study noted that sugar-fed rats lost more lean body mass and retained more fat mass than complex-carb-fed rats.
+Once you start to curb your sweet cravings and limit your consumption of sugar, you'll start to see a difference in your workouts and feel stronger.

 Sugar is worse for your blood pressure than salt, according to a study in the journal Open Heart.
 Just a few weeks on a high-sucrose diet can increase both systolic and diastolic blood pressure.
-Another study found that for every sugar-sweetened beverage, the risk of developing hypertension increased eight percent.
+Another British Journal of Nutrition study found that for every sugar-sweetened beverage, the risk of developing hypertension increased eight percent.

-Consuming too much added sugars can make you gain weight in many ways, but the weirdest way is that it can reduce actual physical activity.
-In one study at the University of Illinois, mice that were fed a diet that mimicked the standard American diet–i.e., one that was about 18 percent added sugars—gained more body fat even though they weren’t fed more calories.
-One of the reasons was that the mice traveled about 20 percent less in their little cages than mice that weren’t fed the sugary diet.
+Consuming too much sugar can make you gain weight in many ways, but the weirdest way is that it can reduce actual physical activity.
+In one University of Illinois study, mice that were fed a diet that mimicked the standard American diet–i.e., one that was about 18 percent added sugars—gained more body fat even though they weren't fed more calories.
+One of the reasons was that the mice traveled about 20 percent less in their little cages than mice that weren't fed the sugary diet.